ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 source address of requests to correlate requests that use an Oblivious Relay Resource run by the same operator.
-If the Oblivious Gateway Resource is willing to use trial decryption, requests can be further separated into smaller groupings based on the keys that are used.
+If the Oblivious Gateway Resource is willing to use trial decryption, requests can be further separated into smaller groupings based on active configurations that clients use.

 Each active Client configuration partitions the Client anonymity set.
 In practice, it is infeasible to reduce the number of active configurations to